 In an effort to keep students free of lice infestation, and to prevent outbreaks of head lice, all Clinch County Schools maintain a No Head Lice Policy.
 At any time during the school year, the school nurse or other school staff designee can screen students for head lice.
 If any student is found to have head lice his/her parents/guardians will be contacted to pick him/her up immediately.
 Parents/guardians will be informed of lice infestation by a letter that explains the problem, how to detect lice and nits, and steps to take in treatment.
 Parents will also be notified if nits are found.
+The parents/guardians are to treat the head lice in a timely manner.
+Treatment of head lice usually takes no more than two days.
 The parents/guardians must bring the student to the school nurse or designee to be checked and cleared for re-entry to school.
 Students who have been dismissed home due to head lice will not be allowed to ride the school bus.
 A parent/guardian or family member must bring the student in to the nurse to be checked, and must wait until the school nurse or designee has cleared the student to return to school.
-If ten or more nits are still found in the student's head, the student will be sent home again for manual removal of nits.
 The school nurse may excuse up to two days of absence in a fourteen-day cycle period of the infestation.
-After the third absence following each episode of infestation, the school counselor or social worker will contact the parents/guardians.
-After the second infestation of lice in one calendar school year, the parents/guardians must take the student to the Health Department or to a physician for a letter of release back to school.
+After the second absence following each episode of infestation, the school counselor or social worker will contact the parents/guardians.
+After the third infestation of lice in one calendar school year, the parents/guardians must take the student to the Health Department or to a physician for a letter of release back to school.